Course Descriptions and Registration

 ENGLISH LANGUAGE DEVELOPMENT II Is an intensive course of communicative and academic English instruction.
 The course is designed for students identified as English Language Learners (ELLs) at the emergent levels of oral, reading and writing in English.

-AGRICULTURAL SCIENCE I Students will develop knowledge and skills that will provide a foundation for courses in animal science, plant science, horticulture, and natural resources.
-Topics covered will be basic animal, plant and soil science; natural resources; food science technology; agribusiness; personal and leadership development; and agricultural career awareness.
+AGRICULTURAL SCIENCE I - Students will develop knowledge and skills that will provide a foundation for courses in animal science, plant science, horticulture, and natural resources.
+The topics covered will be basic animals, plant and soil science; natural resources; food science technology; agribusiness; personal and leadership development; and agricultural career awareness.
 Through this course, students will develop agriculture literacy.

-INTERMEDIATE ORCHESTRA (Class Fee) This class is a continuation of beginning orchestra and is open to students with 2-3 years of experience.
+INTERMEDIATE ORCHESTRA (Fee$) This class is a continuation of the beginning orchestra and is open to students with 2-3 years of experience.
 Students will rent or purchase their own instruments.
 Orchestra skills, theory, and technique will be taught.
 Students will be expected to perform 3-4 concerts.

-ADVANCED BAND (Class Fee) -- Designed for students with one to three years playing experience on band related instruments.
-Students must pass off level 5 rhythms, level 5 scales, and blue belt in NinGenius in order to sign up for advanced band.
-Pass offs are done in class during beginning band or arranged with the teacher in advance.
+ADVANCED BAND (Fee$) -- Designed for students with one to three years’ playing experience on band related instruments.
+Students must pass off level 5 rhythms, level 5 scales, and blue belt in NinGenius to sign up for advanced band.
+Pass-offs are done in class during beginning band or arranged with the teacher in advance.
 Open to seventh and eighth graders.
 Band performs one concert per quarter.
 Teaches improvement on skills of instrument playing.
 Students are required to perform a solo during class in the spring, and qualifying students may participate in the district solo/ensemble festival.
 During the summertime a summer band program will be offered for all students.
 Students are expected to have their own instruments to learn on, either by direct purchase or through a rental program provided by a local music company.
 Explanation of rental or purchase programs is covered in the first week of instruction.
 There is an extremely limited number of school-owned instruments available.

 STUDENT GOVERNMENT As elected members of the Student Government.
 The Student Body Officers do more than just represent the student body.
 Student Government is responsible for shaping much of the student experience at Tooele Junior High.
 This highly active and visible organization serves the entire student body by sponsoring and organizing activities that range from service projects to assemblies to announcements and fundraising.
 Student Government supports several school spirit activities